IQEngine/IQEngine/client/README.md

 # IQEngine Frontend

 This is the frontend for IQEngine.
-It is a React app that connects to the backend API and and it is responsible for the UI and the user experience.
+It is a React app that connects to the backend API and it is responsible for the UI and the user experience.

 ## Running the frontend